 Don’t Harm the Ozone Layer

 The ozone concentration around 30-35 km height is critical.
 The ozone layer absorbs on average about 98% of the UV radiation in the wavelength range of 200 nm to 315 nm.
 Absorption is slightly lower (higher) when there is less (more) ozone.

-In the ozone layer, freons, i.e. gases used in spray bottles, destroy ozone in the ozone layer.
-Thus, only use pump spray.
+In the ozone layer, freons, i.e., gases used in spray bottles, destroy ozone.
+Therefore, only use pump sprays.

 Other gases and aerosols.
 Ozone is not the only gas that absorbs radiation in the UV range.
 Water vapor, carbon dioxide (CO2), as well as some aerosols can absorb UV light at different heights.
-Thus, their vertical profiles of concentration and horizontal distribution can influence the exposure.
-This means that you are more in “danger” in a National Park or Wilderness Area than in a mega city.
+As a result, their vertical profiles of concentration and horizontal distribution can influence the exposure.
+This means that you are more in “danger” of a sunburn in a National Park or Wilderness Area than in a mega city.